thesunnysinha/gmail_processor/README.md

 - ✅ **Apply rule-based filtering from a JSON file**
 - ✅ **Command-line interface (CLI)**
 - ✅ **Modular, maintainable, and scalable**

+## Task Details & Breakdown:
+1. This project is meant to be a standalone Python script, not a web server project.
+Use any 3rd party libraries you need for the assignment.
+2. Authenticate to Google’s Gmail API using OAuth (use Google’s official Python client) and fetch a list of emails from your Inbox.
+Do NOT use IMAP .
+3. Come up with a database table representation and store these emails there.
+Use any relational database for this (Postgres / MySQL / SQLite3).
+4. Now that you can fetch emails, write another script that can process emails (in Python code, not using Gmail’s Search) based on some rules and take some actions on them using the REST API.
+5. These rules can be stored in a JSON file.
+The file should have a list of rules.
+Each rule has a set of conditions with an overall predicate and a set of actions.

 ## 📌 Installation